Cambridge Inter-Collegiate Christian Union

 Students in many other universities followed Cambridge's lead in forming their own Christian Unions, beginning with OICCU being founded in Oxford in 1879.
-Initially CICCU was part of the Student Christian Movement, which it left in 1910 to provide a specifically conservative evangelical ministry in Cambridge.
-Again, OICCU and other Unions followed them in this move, and together they founded the Inter-Varsity Fellowship of Evangelical Unions in 1928, which now the Universities and Colleges Christian Fellowship or UCCF.
+CICCU was an early member of the Student Christian Movement, which it left in 1910 to provide a specifically conservative evangelical ministry in Cambridge.
+Again, OICCU and other Unions followed them in this move, and together they founded the Inter-Varsity Fellowship of Evangelical Unions in 1928, which is now the Universities and Colleges Christian Fellowship or UCCF.
 UCCF spread to Canada in the same year and later to the United States, Australia (Australian Fellowship of Evangelical Students), New Zealand (Tertiary Students Christian Fellowship) and in 1947 across the globe as the International Fellowship of Evangelical Students.

 Membership declaration

 Students who become members of CICCU are asked to sign the following statement, "I desire in joining this Union to declare my faith in Jesus Christ as my Saviour, my Lord and my God".
 This was one of the issues in the dispute with the SCM.
-However, this declaration is not necessary to attend any events, or become involved with helping.